netxms/netxms-doc/admin/log-monitoring.rst

 ============================

 The log parser can send parameters to events.
 Anything matched by the regular expression within () will be sent to the event as a parameter.
+For Windows event log event strings also are added.

 Consider the following line is received via syslog, or added to a monitored file: